deanlandolt/bytewise/README.md

 ### Numeric indexing

 This is surprisingly difficult to with vanilla LevelDB -- basic approaches require ugly hacks like left-padding numbers to make them sort lexicographically (which is prone to overflow problems).
 You could write a one-off comparator function in C, but there a number of drawbacks to this as well.
-This serializaiton solves this problem in a clean, generalizable way, taking advantage of properties of the byte sequences defined by the IEE 754 floating point standard.
+This serializaiton solves this problem in a clean and generalized way, in part by taking advantage of properties of the byte sequences defined by the IEE 754 floating point standard.

 ### Namespaces, partitions and patterns